itzbelliz/school_journal/README.md

 # School Journal

 ## Project Description
-The Lesson Diary application is designed to streamline the process of managing class schedules, recording attendance, and storing lesson materials for teachers and students.
+The School Journal application is designed to streamline the process of managing class schedules, recording attendance, and storing lesson materials for teachers and students.
 This application provides an easy-to-use interface for organizing and retrieving educational resources, enhancing the overall efficiency and productivity of the educational environment.

 ## Technologies
 - **Frontend**: HTML, CSS